What's St James'

 at Monument Metro Station for a Metro to St James Park

-See a map of the entire Metro system (takes you to the Newcastle University website).
+See a map of the entire Metro system (PDF file on the Nexus website).

 |Admission Prices For Away Fans|